OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 8) Once you have filled out all the input fields you will click the **Start Patching** button and wait for it to complete.

+9) You may now exit the **CPR Patcher Tool**

+10) Run **Nemesis** via *Mod Organizer 2* and click both the **Update Engine** and **Launch Nemesis Behavior Engine** buttons.

+11) Once they've both run to completion you may exit **Nemesis**.

-9) You have now finished updating an animation set to work with this list.
+12) You have now finished updating an animation set to work with this list.
 Congratulations!
 Now get out there and start playing; that is unless you need to update the LODs and Grass Cache.
 In that case please continue to the next section.

 ## How to Update Grass Cache
 Updating the Grass Cache is a multi-step process that utilizes both SSEEdit and the Creation Kit.
 As such, I've separated them into their own subsections to keep things as simple as possible.